 - any external award the student may win (SSHRC, OGS, Connaught, or any other major grant)

-In order to maintain eligibility for the funding guarantee, students must maintain good standing and apply for external fellowships for which they are eligible.
+In order to maintain eligibility for the the base funding package, students must maintain good standing and apply for external fellowships for which they are eligible.
 If a TA assignment forms part of the funding package for a student in a given year and the student declines the TA assignment, the funding guarantee for that year is reduced by the amount of the TA assignment.
 Only limited teaching assistantships are assigned to MA students and to students in their first year, but they form a larger part of the funding package offered to students in the four funded years following Year 1.

 The Department also does its best to assist students in the first year of the two-year MA, so that financial considerations do not prevent qualified and talented students from enrolling.
 Many of our first-year MAs are supported by external fellowships: any domestic student can hold a Canada Graduate Scholarship at the Masters level (a CGS-M, value $17,500); and any Canadian student can apply for an Ontario Graduate Scholarship ($15,000).